 In Quebec, however, using the same phrase could be quite embarrassing or insulting to either party.
 There, “mes gosses” does not mean “my kids”.
 Instead, it means “my testicles”.

 The immigration to Canada by French settlers predated the invention of some of today’s commonplace items such as the automobile.
+Modern services like Amazon have helped to connect the “old world” and the new, but many cultural differences remain between their take on the French language.

 As such, differences between France French and Canadian French are noticeable when it comes to nouns in describing recent inventions.